-The twelve Brothers of the Rosicrucian Order all possess material bodies.
-Seven Brothers go out into the world whenever the occasion requires, appearing as men among other men or working in their invisible vehicles.
-The remaining five Brothers never leave the Temple, and though they do possess physical bodies, all their work is done from the inner worlds.
-The Elder Brothers are assisted in their work by an unlimited number of lay brothers and sisters, people who live in various parts of the Western World, but are able to leave their bodies consciously, attend the services and participate in the spiritual work at the Temple; they having each and every one been "initiated" in the method of so doing by one of the Elder Brothers.7
+Brothers are assisted in their work by an unlimited number of lay brothers and sisters, people who live in various parts of the Western World but are able to leave their bodies consciously, attend the services and participate in the spiritual work at the Temple; each and every one having been "initiated" in the method of so doing by one of the Elder Brothers.7

-It will be clear that this part of the history of the Rosicrucian Order is only traceable for lay brothers and sisters who have access to the Memory of Nature in the fourth Region of the World of Thought8, and is hidden from the eyes of the historian who is not an initiate and who is limited to that, which can be found in libraries and archives.
+It will be clear that this part of the history of the Rosicrucian Order is traceable only for lay brothers and sisters who have access to the Memory of Nature in the fourth Region of the World of Thought8 and is hidden from the eyes of the historian who is not an initiate and who is limited to that which can be found in libraries and archives.
 The following brief survey of the Rosicrucian history can be surveyed in the writings cited.
 Although not a follower of the Rosicrucian Order, Simon Studion is mentioned in view of the great influence of his book Naometria on Tobias Hess.